I have to ask.

 Falling victim to it with regularity is how you become a person who calls themselves a travel writer but actually makes their living in other ways, and falling victim to it irregularly is how you become a travel writer who can’t imagine how anyone can possibly earn six figures travel writing.

 So take a moment to ask yourself, what did you really do today?
-If the answer doesn’t involve things that directly earn you money through your travel writing, set a recurring timer that goes off every thirty minutes while you’re working and when it goes off, ask yourself, have I fallen into the potentially-productive-but-probably-procrastination pothole?
+If the answer doesn’t involve things that directly earn you money through your travel writing and take steps towards a flourishing freelance business, set a recurring timer that goes off every thirty minutes while you’re working and when it goes off, ask yourself, have I fallen into the potentially-productive-but-probably-procrastination pothole?